GMittal1999/Intel_Openvino_Project/README.md

 Firstly you have to import the respetive files to run various files these are:- (Flask,RPI.GPO (for integration with raspberry Pi))
 Actually to integrate the Pi Cam you will require a Camera.py file that i have include in my project.
+In this repositary I have not able to to upload the bin file for the object detetion as it too large but you can download it from open vino site as I have used the pre trained model of openvino for my project. the name of the files will be as follows: frozen_inference_graph.xml and frozen_inference_graph.bin

 Now for my website:-